 Proofread Your Work

 If you’re selling to buyers in your native language, that’s awesome.
-Just be sure to use correct wording, grammar, spelling, and punctuation.
+Just be sure to get your copy proofread and to use correct wording, grammar, spelling, and punctuation.
 If English (for example) is your second or third language, you might want to get it checked by a native speaker – small errors in language use can put buyers off.
 When you’re competing with so many other sellers, it’s vital to ensure everything is perfect.

 Use Analytics and Tweak Your Gigs